Cross Entropies

 Returns the cross-permuation entropy estimates (

-using the default parameters: embedding dimension = 3, time delay = 1, logarithm = base 2,XPerm = XPermEn(Sig, keyword = value, ...)
+XPerm) estimated betweeen the data sequences contained inSig1andSig2using the default parameters: embedding dimension = 3, time delay = 1, logarithm = base 2,XPerm = XPermEn(Sig1, Sig2, keyword = value, ...)

 Returns the permutation entropy estimates (

-) estimated between the data sequences contained inSig
+Perm) estimated between the data sequences contained inSig1andSig2using the specified ‘keyword’ arguments:- m:

 Embedding Dimension, an integer > 2 [default: 3]